gardener/gardener/docs/development/kubernetes-clients.md

 - Always try to use the cache wherever possible and make your controller able to tolerate stale reads.
   - Leverage optimistic locking: use deterministic naming for objects you create (e.g., `Deployment` controller uses hash-based naming for the created `ReplicaSets`).
   - Leverage optimistic locking / concurrency control of the API server: send updates/patches with the last-known `resourceVersion` from the cache (see below).
 This will make the request fail, if there were concurrent updates to the object (conflict error), which indicates that we have operated on stale data and might have made wrong decisions.
 In this case, let the controller handle the error with exponential backoff.
 This will make the controller eventually consistent.
-  - Track the actions you took, e.g., when creating objects with `generateName` (this is what the `ReplicaSet` controller does).
+  - Track the actions you took, e.g., when creating objects with `generateName` (this is what the `ReplicaSet` controller does [2]).
 The actions can be tracked in memory and repeated if the expected watch events don't occur after a given amount of time.
   - Always try to write controllers with the assumption that data will only be eventually correct and can be slightly out of date (even if read directly from the API server!).
   - If there is already some other code that needs a cache (e.g., a controller watch), reuse it instead of doing extra direct reads.
   - Don't read an object again if you just sent a write request.
 Write requests (`Create`, `Update`, `Patch` and `Delete`) don't interact with the cache.
 Hence, use the current state that the API server returned (filled into the passed in-memory object), which is basically a "free direct read", instead of reading the object again from a cache, because this will probably set back the object to an older `resourceVersion`.
 - If you are concerned about the impact of the resulting cache, try to minimize that by using filtered or metadata-only watches.
 - If watching and caching an object type is not feasible, for example because there will be a lot of updates, and you are only interested in the object every ~5m, or because it will blow up the controllers memory footprint, fallback to a direct read.
 This can either be done by disabling caching the object type generally or doing a single request via an `APIReader`.
 In any case, please bear in mind that every direct API call results in a [quorum read from etcd](https://kubernetes.io/docs/reference/using-api/api-concepts/#the-resourceversion-parameter), which can be costly in a heavily-utilized cluster and impose significant scalability limits.
 Thus, always try to minimize the impact of direct calls by filtering results by namespace or labels, limiting the number of results and/or using metadata-only calls.

+[2] In simple terms, the `ReplicaSet` controller tracks its `CREATE pod` actions as follows: when creating new `Pods`, it increases a counter of expected `ADDED` watch events for the corresponding `ReplicaSet`.
+As soon as such events arrive, it decreases the counter accordingly.
+It only creates new `Pods` for a given `ReplicaSet`, once all expected events occurred (counter is back to zero) or a timeout occurred.
+This way, it prevents creating more `Pods` than desired because of stale cache reads and makes the controller eventually consistent.

 ## Conflicts, Concurrency Control and Optimistic Locking